powsybl/powsybl.github.io/pages/documentation/simulation/securityanalysis/security-analysis-impl.md

 # Security analysis implementations

 ## Load flow based implementation
 This implementation of the Security Analysis API relies on a load flow engine.
 Basically, a load flow computation is run on the base case to compute a reference.
-Then each contingency is applied on a temporary variant and a new load flow is run.
+Each contingency is then applied on a temporary variant and a new load flow is run.
 If the load flow converges, the violations are listed.

 To use this implementation, you have to add the following lines to your configuration file: